ogreenaway/duel/README.md

 This repo contains:

 1. A node script to sanitise and normalise the provided data and add it to a MongoDB database
-2. An ExpressJs backend, written in TypeScript, to get the data
+2. An ExpressJs TypeScript backend to get the data
-3. A React frontend, also written in TypeScript, to view and analyse the data
+3. A React TypeScript frontend to view and analyse the data

 # How to run locally